python/devguide/garbage_collector.rst

 support moving an object from one partition to another, adding a new object,  removing an object entirely (objects tracked by GC are most often reclaimed by the refcounting system when GC isn't running at all!), and merging partitions, all with a small constant number of pointer updates.
+With care, they also support iterating over a partition while objects are being added to - and removed from - it, which is frequently required while GC is running.

 Specific APIs are offered to allocate, deallocate, initialize, track, and untrack objects with GC support.
 These APIs can be found in the `Garbage Collector C API